 - Bags of lentils and beans of all kinds

 - Macaroni & cheese

-Because PORCH’s mission is focused on hunger relief, we ask that donors only leave food or cash donations (used to purchase fresh food) on their porches.
+Because PORCH’s mission is focused on hunger relief, we ask that donors only leave food or cash donations (which is used to purchase fresh food) on their porches.
 That said, once a year, PORCH donors are invited to leave new or gently used children’s books on their porches, which are then donated to our Well Fed, Well Read partner, Book Harvest.
 Donors are also invited to leave new and gently used jackets and coats on their porches from time to time, which are shared with the Karen/Burmese community that PORCH serves through its fresh food program.

-PORCH Chapel Hill/ Carrboro
+PORCH Chapel Hill-Carrboro